Carriewenyangyang/scalable-data-science-project-group/data-processing/README.md

 ## Step 1: Repackaging the original dataset

-First step of the data processing pipeline.
+repackaging-spotify-mpd.py: This is the first step of the data processing pipeline.
 This script reads the Spotify MPD dataset and repackages it into fewer packets of data.
 Each packet contains 10,000 playlists.
-Since the project will treat all playlists alike, it also reformats the data so that the key for each entry is the playlist id, pid.
+Since the project will treat all playlists alike, it also reformats the data so that the key for each entry is the playlist ID, pid.

+However, the result of this work is already available for download here: https://drive.google.com/drive/folders/19cT8svEXxUmpq5Q6n54RyrzS2kuS1j7H

 ## Step 2: Reformatting data for the project

-Second step in the data processing pipeline.
-This script reads the raw data from the 100 files created in step one, cleans it, and saves it in a more efficient format.
+data-reformatting.py: This is the second step in the data processing pipeline.
+This script reads the raw (dirty) data from the 100 files created in step one, cleans it, and saves it in a more efficient format.

-The script creates a lookup table for the data, and creates an adjacency matrix for the data.
-For the adjeceny matrix, only ids for playlist and songs are useful which saves space.
-The adjacency matrix is split into 51 training datasets and one test dataset, since the goal is to run 51 federated clients.
+The script creates a lookup table and an adjacency matrix for the data.
+For the adjacency matrix, only the IDs for playlists and songs are useful, which saves space.
+The adjacency matrix is split into 51 training datasets and one test dataset since the goal is to run 51 federated clients.

-The training datasets are saved in subfolders, and then zipped for easier download on the clients.
+The training datasets are saved in subfolders and then zipped for easier download to the clients.

+Running this program will create a fedn-packets folder in the data folder.
+There, the packets for each client are placed.
+Each packet contain its unique training data and the same packet of test data.

 ## Data packets used for this work